-Have fun watching Food-Geek-in-Chief Erin and Young Chef Siena have a blast cooking-up tasty Quinoa Pizza Bites for Good Day Chicago Host Corey McPherrin Live recently in the Fox32 Studio!
+Food-Geek-in-Chief Erin and Young Chef Siena had a blast cooking-up tasty Quinoa Pizza Bites for Good Day Chicago Host Corey McPherrin Live recently in the Fox32 Studio!
 The whole studio crew were all asking 'What smells so delicious?' -- and then right after the on-air Good Day show ended they all quickly gobbled-up the extra delicious Quinoa Pizza Bites!!
 Huge and heartfelt thanks to incredible 'Sous Chef-in-Training' Sienna Harper for being ready and willing to do such a terrific job on-camera!

 COLRADO PARENT Magazine aritcle!

 “I am so passionate about Sticky Fingers and the way we are making a difference in children’s lives, and all three of my kids are involved as my first testers on all my recipes.”
 Fletter says.
 Currently Sticky Fingers Cooking offers about 75 classes per week in over 100 schools on the Front Range.
 Fletter is able—with the help of 27 chefs who work with her—to create lesson plans and recipes that she hopes will encourage kids to not only eat healthy foods, but actually crave and enjoy them."

 Published: 03/25/2014 -- by Mindy Sink

 Watch Young Sous Chef Vivian showing Food Geek-in-Chief Erin and Host Kim Posey how to mix-up tasty fun Live on Channel 2's Daybreak Show